Join Diamond Crest Girl Scouts

 Vaccination Requirements

-Please note that Girl Scouts of Northern CA requires that all Day Camp participants (campers and staff) are fully vaccinated according to the State of CA vaccination requirements to enter public school.
-For more information and answers to frequently asked questions, please see the GSNorCal Immunization FAQ.
-Please note that the Covid vaccine is not on this list at this time.
+Please note that Girl Scouts of Northern CA requires that all Day Camp participants (campers and volunteer staff) are fully vaccinated according to the California Immunization Requirements to enter public school.
+For more information and answers to frequently asked questions, please see the GSNorCal Immunization Policy FAQ.

 All participants are required to upload their immunization history before camp each year.
+When naming the file for upload, please use a simple file name, without using any special characters.
 The Diamond Crest Day Camp Health and Safety Manager must review all immunization forms before camp.
-Campers and staff who have not uploaded their immunization history before camp will not be allowed to attend camp.
-For more information, please see the GSNorCal Policy on Communicable Diseases at Summer Camps.
-If the participant has a medical issue that prevents them from being vaccinated, please complete and submit the Medical Exemption Form to GSNorCal and upload the completed form in place of the Immunization History on your Active account after registering.
+Campers and volunteer staff who have not uploaded their immunization history before camp will not be allowed to attend camp.
+If the participant has a medical issue that prevents them from being vaccinated, please complete and submit the Immunization Exemption Form, which must include an attached note from a physician confirming the medical exemption, to GSNorCal and upload the completed form in place of the Immunization History on your Active account after registering.

 What is the procedure for sending my camper with medications?